How to dry Garlic

 So now you know that Curing garlic is an essential step that can extend its shelf life and ensure you enjoy the fruits of your labor for months to come.
 You can place it in a warm, dry, and well-ventilated area.
 This enables the bulbs to develop their full flavor while preventing mold and rot.

-Whether you’ve grown softneck or hardneck varieties, understanding the curing and storage processes for each type will help you maintain the quality of your garlic.
+Whether you’ve grown softneck or hardneck varieties, understanding the curing processes for each type will help you to maintain the quality of your garlic.
 Handle your garlic gently, store it in a cool, dry place with proper airflow, and protect it from common issues like excess moisture or direct sunlight.

 FAQs

-It generally depends on environmental conditions:
+Answer: It generally depends on environmental conditions:

 For Warm, Dry Climates: Curing typically takes about 2 weeks.